AlaskaAirlines/WC-Generator/template/.github/CONTRIBUTING.md

 #### MAJOR

 For a MAJOR release, you MUST follow this template.
-The use of `perf:` and `BREAKING CHANGE:` are needed in order to push a major release.
+The use `BREAKING CHANGE:` in conjunction with any other commit type is required in order to push a major release.

 ```
 perf(pencil): remove graphiteWidth option